So Long Sucker

 So Long Sucker is a board game invented in 1950 by Mel Hausner, John Nash, Lloyd Shapley, and Martin Shubik.
 It is a four-person bargaining/economic strategy game.
-Each player begins the game with seven chips, and in the course of play, attempts to acquire all the other players' chips.
+Each player begins the game with seven chips of the same color, and in the course of play, attempts to acquire all of the chips of all the other players.
 This requires making agreements with the other players, which are ultimately unenforceable.
 To win, players must eventually go back on such agreements.
 The game takes approximately 60 minutes to play.